RaymondNguyn/NGINX-2420/README2.md

 - `uf allow 8080` Our backend server

 ## SFTP
-Now we will upload the backend file from our local PC with SFTP In the terminal enter ` sftp -i /path/tp/authkey [user]@[ipaddr]`
+Now we will upload the backend file from our local PC with SFTP In the terminal enter ` sftp -i /path/tp/authkey [user]@[ipaddr]` Once in whatever command on linux to navigate the local pc you just add an l `lcd` locally change directory.
+Change directory to the backend file on your local pc and use `put [backend-server]` to upload it to your remote server.
+Once that is done `exit`.

+##